MarlonSuzuki/ios-activation-bypass-server/replit.md

 - **DOCS**: Added `/api` endpoint for comprehensive API documentation
 - **SECURITY**: All improvements maintain 100% offline operation - NO external server calls

-**Note on R1nderpest Analysis**: The R1nderpest repository was analyzed and found to communicate with external Russian servers (codex-r1nderpest-a12.ru).
-This repository intentionally does NOT include any such dependencies - all payloads are generated locally.
+**Note on R1nderpest Server**: The Russian server (codex-r1nderpest-a12.ru) was added as an optional server in the Windows client.
+Users can now choose between: Remote Server (Replit), Localhost, Custom URL, or R1nderpest (Russia).

 **2025-12-03**: Full A12_Bypass_OSS Compatibility
 - **DIRECTORY STRUCTURE**: Updated to match A12_Bypass_OSS paths (`firststp/`, `2ndd/`, `last/`)